TD Cowen 47th Annual Aerospace & Defense Conference

 • Focused on long-term growth, emphasizing free cash flow per share and technology-driven solutions over traditional labor-based models.

-• Transitioned to an outcome-based, software-first approach since 2019, reducing reliance on headcount and increasing efficiency through AI and automation.
+• Transitioned to an outcome-based, software-first approach since 2019, reducing reliance on headcount and increasing efficiency through technology and AI.

-• Competes primarily with technology and defense companies, not traditional government services firms, due to its agile, software-led model.
+• Competes primarily with aerospace, defense tech, and commercial tech firms, not traditional government services companies.

-• AI and large language models are leveraged to increase efficiency, reduce manual labor, and process vast data sets, especially in enterprise IT and imagery analysis.
+• AI is leveraged to increase efficiency, automate processes, and process large data sets, especially in enterprise IT and imagery analysis.

 • Recent acquisition of ARKA enhances capabilities in space-based optics and agentic AI, enabling integration of GEOINT and signals intelligence for actionable insights.

-• OTA (Other Transaction Authority) contracts align well with the company’s agile, investment-driven model, accelerating program delivery and growth.
+• OTA (Other Transaction Authority) contracts align well with the company’s agile, investment-driven approach, accelerating program delivery and innovation.

 Partial view of Summaries dataset, powered by Quartr API